hilton/hilton.github.com/blog/_posts/2021-02-16-respect-personal-names.md

 Software has all kinds of bugs and bad design, but people’s names deserve special consideration.
 Your name deserves special consideration.
-You take it personally when software, idiots and bullies get it wrong.
+You take it personally when software, idiots and bullies get your name wrong.

 ## Bad letters and bad words